bfix/antgen/README.md

 * `-set`: Set selection for partial import (default: "")

   A set is a relative directory path below `-in`.
-If not set, all sets below the base directory are recursivly processed.
+If not set, all sets below the base directory are recursivly imported.

 ##### `plot-srv`